localsite/localsite-delete/info/data/datacommons.md

 	./run_server.sh lite

-The covid19-dashboard site worked here at port 8080, but not yer able to reproduce sequence of steps.
+The covid19-dashboard site worked here at port 8080, but we're not yet able to reproduce sequence of steps made in website repo that help get the covid19 data pull working.

 http://localhost:8080/dashboard/?dashboardId=socialWellness